Skip to content

 }

-Here’s your complete index.js with streaming support using the Response API:
+Here’s your complete index.js with both regular and streaming endpoints:

 import express from "express";